Understanding the ways cult leaders gain and maintain power

 So outsiders need to be very smart and not fall into the trap.
 Knowing what to do when a loved one is in a cult is crucial.

 You cannot yell, shame, mock, or rage someone out of a cult.
-You can only love them out.
+You can only welcome them out with respect and care for their humanity.

-And cult leaders usually know that, which is why they make themselves (and through them, their followers), seem unlovable.
+And cult leaders usually know that, which is why they make themselves (and through them, their followers), seem unlovable and even inhuman.

 It’s a trap, friends.
 The whole entire thing is a trap, and the only winning move is not to play.

-And I told you all of that to tell you this: There is nothing about Trump’s leadership style that *isn’t* cultic.
+And I told you all of that to tell you this: There was nothing about Trump’s leadership style that *wasn’t* cultic.

 Let’s look at the list of nine features of cult leaders from my book with cult expert Janja Lalich: Escaping Utopia.